BofA reports first quarterly loss since 2011 on lofty legal bill

 The bank's shares fell 2.1 percent to $16.04 on the New York Stock Exchange shortly after midday.

-Rivals JPMorgan Chase & Co (JPM.N) and Citigroup Inc (C.N) had made profits for the quarter.
+Rivals JPMorgan Chase & Co and Citigroup Inc had made profits for the quarter.

 Bank of America's quarterly loss, its first since the second quarter of 2011, underscores how much the bank is still suffering from its disastrous acquisition in 2008 of Countrywide Financial Corp at the height of the financial crisis.
 That deal was a key factor in the more than $50 billion of legal expenses the bank has logged since the financial crisis.